glennlopez/Prog-2000/README.md

 I've created this github page for "Intro to Micro and C Programming" in hopes of teaching my self how to use github while learning C; also to help fellow students.

-<b>Is this cheating?</b> Define cheating...
-You have to be a new breed of retard to seriously think having the answer is "unfair".
-For one, since when is school a competition between others?
-Maybe to imbecils who only care about grades.
-School is for learning, not competing.
-If you don't participate and actually take the time to grasp the material you will fail and thats your own fault.

-The content I provide is there to give you more time when your instructor pushes you for deadlines... it is not so you can skip out on learning this material.
-The midterm exam I provide have no answers, its given to tell you what you need to study.
-I do not give out final exams as those are dynamicly generated through colaborative effort by multiple instructors.

 You can find the <a href="https://github.com/glennlopez/Prog-2000/wiki">Answers to Package Questions here</a>.
-"Practice" Midterm Exam will be provided by asking me in person (Midterm exams are taken from multiple sources - I do not personally give you the exam copy, I just forward you to sources I trust who has them).
+"Practice" Midterm Exam will be provided by asking me via email.
+Answer key is given to holders of bitcoin address that have donated to https://www.coinbase.com/glennlopez.
+You can also ask facebook groups for the answer key or get together with people to figure out the answer as a team, its entirely up to you.

 Tabulation Structure
 --------------------